Authorities search for conservative activist Charlie Kirk's killer but provide little about motive

 About 3,000 people were in attendance, according to a statement from the Utah Department of Public Safety.
 The university police department had six officers working the event, along with Kirk's own security detail, authorities said.

 Trump announced Kirk's death on social media and praised the 31-year-old co-founder and CEO of Turning Point as “Great, and even Legendary.”
-Later, he released a recorded video from the White House in which he called Kirk a “martyr for truth and freedom."
+Later, he released a video in which he called Kirk a “martyr for truth and freedom."

-Utah Valley University said the campus was immediately evacuated after the shooting, with officers escorting people to safety.
-The campus will be closed until Monday.
+Utah Valley University said the campus was evacuated after the shooting and will be closed until Monday.

 Meanwhile, armed officers walked around the neighborhood bordering the campus, knocking on doors and asking for any information residents might have on the shooting.
 Helicopters buzzed overhead.